doubleqiao/C-log/README.md

        EIGEN_STATIC_ASSERT(Derived::IsVectorAtCompileTime.

   Such error is because using the BRACKET for the Eigen matrix.
 So using parenthesis instead.
-- 10. When using std::vector<> and its corresponding function "push_back", do not forget to "clear" the vector when it is necessary.
+- 10.When using std::vector<> and its corresponding function "push_back", do not forget to "clear" the vector when it is necessary.
+- 11.Dependency: crobot_element -> crobot -> EKF
+  Wrong practice "crobot_element, crobot -> EKF"
+  Right practice "crobot_element -> crobot", "crobot -> EKF"
+  Check the dependency tree.